yeshenghao/hackatom_2025/README.md

 # CUPRA Challenge – Quiz Web Application
-This is a full-stack web application developed for the HackUPC 2025 challenge proposed by CUPRA.
-The platform promotes safe driving habits through interactive quizzes and it also showcases the Cupra brand and its vehicle models.
+This project is a full-stack web application developed for the HackUPC 2025 challenge proposed by CUPRA.
+The platform highlights key aspects of the CUPRA brand, including safe driving habits through interactive quizzes, an AI-powered chatbot that answers user questions, and showcase of the brand’s latest car models.

 ## Technologies Used
 - Backend: Django + Django REST Framework (Python)
 - Frontend: Vue.js + Vite
 - Database: PostgreSQL
 - DevOps: Docker + Docker Compose
+- Chatbot: OpenAI API integration

 ## Installation
 ### Requirements